 Supremacist: (Brandishing tattoos including a cross, tombstone, the image of Adolf Hitler, the inscriptions “White People” and “Nigger Killer”, a swastika, etc.) The final fight between black and white has begun.
 I’ve led my troops on a wave of assaults to wake up my white brother.
 Allll of the niggers of the earth will be killed, except for the few that help with the fight against their “soul BRU-therrrrs”.
 Those few will be spared and live their lives as slaves.
 Do you… …wanna be spared?
 Come join my army.

 Enraged, Krazy K punches the supremacist in the mouth, through the bars.
 The supremacist chuckles.

 Supremacist: Hey nigger.
 Those guys you killed?
 What color were they?
 Huh?
 (Laughs boisterously.)
 They were niggers.
 I know it.
 You’re cool with me, nigger.
 I like you.
 I like you a lot. .

 Of course, this is not representative of every black person/group in America, but we would be remiss if we didn’t acknowledge that this is the way of many.
 We kill our own and apathetically go on with our lives, daring anyone else to threaten our manhood, money, or very existence.

 Blaming the Klan, Aryan Brotherhood, skinheads and other racist hate groups?
 The police and current administration?
 Yes, there are issues therein, but I’m sorry.
-Anyone seeking to do “colored folks” harm doesn’t have to put in much effort when we are doing their jobs for them.
-Child/spouse abuse, neglect, occupational sabotage, slander, rape, harassment, body-shaming, education abandonment, health neglect, gang/social violence, drug use, etc. We never need to step outside of our community for the majority of that, if at all.
+Anyone seeking to do “colored folks” harm doesn’t have to put in much effort when we are doing their jobs FOR them.
+Child/spouse abuse, neglect, occupational sabotage, slander, rape, harassment, body-shaming, education abandonment, health neglect, gang/social violence, drug possession/use, etc. We never need to step outside of our community for the majority of that, if at all.